 In more personal news, Paul and I will celebrate our 25th wedding anniversary in August, R will turn 15 in October, D will turn 21 in November, and C will turn 18 in December.

 I have mixed emotions about those milestones, but most of all, I am proud… Proud and thankful, because I know how blessed I am.
 They aren’t perfect, but they’re mine, and I adore them.

-Paul and I are super excited about our anniversary trip to Paris this spring, and we need to start figuring out Caroline’s college plans as well.
+Paul and I are super excited about our anniversary trip to Paris this spring, and we need to start figuring out C’s college plans as well.